hjylewis/babel-plugin-inline-i18n-messages/README.md

 ### `addMessages`

 A client-side module that exports a named function called `addMessages`.
 This function should accept an array of id and message arrays and inject them into your i18n tooling.
 This function will be dependent on your client-side i18n tooling.
 You'll add the path to this module as the `addMessagesSource` option in the [plugin configuration](#Options).

+To avoid issues with nested folder structure, you'll want to use an absolute path to this module.
+To achieve this you can use [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver).
+See full examples [here](/examples).

 Example: